ovh/docs/pages/cloud/private-cloud/manager_ovh_private_cloud/guide.en-ca.md

 #### General information tab

 The first page contains some information about your data centre, its range, and the number of hosts and datastores.
-Multiple data centres can be leveraged in a single Hosted Private Cloud infrastructure with the Dedicated Cloud and Software Defined Datacenter ranges.
+Multiple data centres can be leveraged in a single Hosted Private Cloud infrastructure with the Hosted Private Cloud and Software Defined Datacenter ranges.

 #### Hosts tab